elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 - ClusterRoles, ClusterRoleBindings
 - Too permissive Roles and RoleBindings
-- PodSecurityPolicy and/or use of `privileged` PodSecurityPolicy
+- Namespaces that do not have the `restricted` Pod Security Standard enforced
 - CustomResourceDefinitions
 - WebhookConfiguration

 In such a case, ask your administrator to make a risk-reward analysis.
 As long as they stick to the general principles, this should be fine.
 However, as much as they want to help, they might not be allowed to say "yes".
-Remember, administrators are there to help you focus on application development, but at the same time they are responsible to protect your application against security risks.
+Remember, administrators are there to help you focus on application development, but at the same time they have a responsibility to protect your application against security risks.